-The decay were observed on the surface of Poplar samples at the Op feeder blocks and established decay was observed at the Ax feeder blocks.
-A similar trend was seen for decay in the joint, with more decay seen at the Ax end of the samples (Figure 1).
+The untreated Poplar samples had extensive mycelium on the surface (Figure 1).
+Nine of the ten untreated Poplar samples failed due to decay on the surface or in the joint, with the tenth sample containing severe decay (Figure 2).
 Extensive mould was observed on many of the untreated Poplar samples (Table 1).

-The boron-treated Poplar samples did not have mycelium on the surface (Figure 2).
-No decay was observed on any of the boron-treated Poplar samples (Figure 3).
+The boron-treated Poplar samples did not have mycelium on the surface (Figure 3).
+No decay was observed on any of the boron-treated Poplar samples (Figure 4).
 Minor mould was observed on some of the boron-treated samples (Table 1)